What’s on this page?

 How do smart meters enable a smart energy system?

-- help improve the way the system balances supply with demand; and
+- Help improve the way the system balances supply with demand

 -

-Getting to net zero in the UK using smart meters
+Reducing energy consumption and getting to net zero in the UK using smart meter

 What is the UK net zero carbon emissions target?